 David Love, King City

-David has been raising money for 50 years and currently helps environmental and social justice organizations create legacy programs.
+David has been raising money for 51 years and currently helps environmental and social justice organizations create legacy programs.
 For 20 years, David worked for WWF-Canada where he helped establish their successful legacy program.
-He also works at his daughter’s direct response company, Agents of Good, where he is affectionately known as “The Godfather of Good.”
+He now occasionally works at his daughter’s direct response company, Agents of Good, where he is affectionately known as “The Godfather of Good.”
+His new book Green Green (available at Hilborn-Civil Sector Press) summarizes lessons learned in 51 years of fundraising.

 My favourite place in Ontario is The Love Mountain Nature Reserve in The Happy Valley Forest.